troy-west/apache-kafka-cli-tools/README.md

 # Apache Kafka Three Ways: CLI Tools

-Use in unison with TW AK3W Workshop: https://kafka.troywest.com
+Use in unison with the TW AK3W Workshop: https://kafka.troywest.com

 ## Initialize